KNowledgeOnWebScale/surface/README.md

 but it is also "containing" a negative surface saying that it is not possible that something that is a city is not a human community.

+### Specification

-Surfaces are written as N3 triples where the subject is a list of blank nodes marked on the object surface.
+Surfaces are written as [N3](https://w3c.github.io/N3/spec/) triples where the `subject` is a list of blank nodes marked on the `object` surface.
-The predicate specifies the kind of surface and the following ones are currently built-ins:
+The `predicate` specifies the kind of surface and the following ones are currently built-ins:

 | built-in | semantics |
 | -------- | -------- |